pts/muxzcat/README.txt

   (This is not a problem in practice, because even the ouput of `xz -9e' uses only 64 MiB dictionary size.)
 * muxzcat.java doesn't work with Avian 0.6 (OutOfMemoryError).
+* muxzcat.java uses the maximum amount of memory (~1.61 GB) for some .lzma files which don't have their uncompressed size specified.
+This includes files created by `xz --format=lzma'.

 Limitations of Java-with-lib muxzcatj12.jar: